-- The Group's risk management culture is reflected in the Group's approach to compensation.
-The Group's compensation practices appropriately balance risk and reward, and align with shareholder interests; and - Performance of individuals, lines of business and RBC overall is assessed on a number of measures, including adherence to risk management policies and guidelines.
+- Our risk culture is reflected in our approach to compensation.
+Our compensation practices appropriately balance risk and reward, and align with shareholder interests; and - Performance of individuals, business segments and RBC overall is assessed on a number of measures, including adherence to risk management policies and guidelines.